World Chess Championship 1951: 1950 Candidates tournament

-The co-winners then played a 12-game rematch in Moscow in July and August 1950.
+The co-winners then played a 12-game match in Moscow in July and August 1950.
 In the event of another tie, the first decisive game would determine Botvinnik's challenger for the title.

 Bronstein thus earned the right to challenge the reigning champion.

 Boleslavsky's strategy

 Going into the final round of the Candidates tournament, Boleslavsky had a half point lead over Bronstein.
 Boleslavsky had white against Stahlberg, and offered a short draw when he was in a good position, which Stahlberg accepted.
 This gave Bronstein the opportunity to catch him, which he did, with a brilliant win against Keres.
 It has been said, by both Bronstein and by Yuri Averbakh, that Boleslavsky allowed Bronstein to catch him.
 Averbakh said that Boleslavsky had a very poor record against Botvinnik, and hoped that a tie would mean a 3-way match between Botvinnik, Boleslavsky and Bronstein, although this did not eventuate.

 It has also been speculated that the result of the Bronstein-Boleslavsky match was pre-arranged by the contestants.